 2013-14: Uher skated for Penguins AHL affiliate Wilkes-Barre/Scranton in his second pro season.
 He scored 7 goals with 17 assists and was +9 with 66 penalty minutes in 68 regular season games.
 The Penguins finished second in the East Division and reached the Eastern Conference finals for the second straight season.
 Uher scored 1 goal and was -4 with 4 penalty minutes in 12 playoff games.

 Uher is a Czech forward who plays a game that is equal parts skill, grit, and agitation.
 He is tough along the boards and wins a lot of battles in the corners.
 He is not the tallest player on the ice but possesses a strong, wide base and is difficult to knock off the puck.
-Uher has good hands in tight and can score and distribute the puck well enough to contribute offensively, but his game really shines when he is engaging opposing players physically.
-He is a strong defensive presence and is very good at killing penalties.
+Uher has some offensive ability, though his game is probably best suited in a defensive role.
+He has a good hockey IQ and is a reliable penalty killer.

 Uher played 43 games for the AHL's Wilkes-Barre/Scranton in 2015-16, suffering a season-ending shoulder injury in January 2016.
 No longer expected to be the point-per-game scorer that he was in junior hockey, the 23-year-old plays a responsible game and is fitted to a defensive forward role.
 He will become an unrestricted free agent if not tendered a qualifying offer by the Penguins this summer.